FaisalHammad1999/futureproofwiki/Intro-to-Databases.md

 ## Security

 It is always important when we discuss data and databases to consider security.
 We should be considering if we need to store specific data and if we have the appropriate protection in place.
-Examples of this would be not storing plain-text passwords and encrypting your data.
+Examples of this would be not storing plain-text passwords, encrypting your data and requiring tokens to access a database.

 ### ACID Transactions
 ACID is an acronym you may see a lot when comparing various database offerings.
 A 'transaction' is any interaction with the database.
 The acronym stands for: